Complete Guide to the ieGAT Test (for 2023)

 Both forms of the test are essentially assessing the same skill competencies, even if they are in slightly different formats.

-How to Access the Test
+How Is the ieGAT Test Scored?

 When taken online, the test is taken using a student’s own computer.
 Pen and paper tests are taken at an assessment center.